 What are the main differences between Lean Manufacturing & Six Sigma?

 When looking at your manufacturing processes and methods to make them more efficient, two methods/processes always come to the top, Lean Manufacturing & Six Sigma.
 Lean Manufacturing was created with the aim to phase out waste and developing a more efficient production flow in the manufacturing process.
-While Six Sigma was developed as a set of techniques and tolls for process improvement.
-Both methods seem to have their loyal followers and because of this it can make it difficult to determine which is best for your manufacturing processes.
+While Six Sigma was developed as a set of techniques and tools for process improvement.
+Both methods seem to have their loyal followers and because of this, it can make it difficult to determine which is best for your manufacturing processes.
 It is also argued that incorporating methods and strategies from both Lean Manufacturing & Six Sigma is the best approach to improving your material flow.

 We will give you a summary of both processes and allow you to determine which would be best for your goals in your manufacturing process whether it’s Lean Manufacturing, Six Sigma or a combination of them both.

-Lean manufacturing is an organized approach to for waste minimization with a manufacturing process.
+Lean manufacturing is an organized approach to waste minimization with a manufacturing process.
 However, the goal of waste minimization also aims to ensure no productivity or efficiency is lost when reducing waste.
-Lean manufacturing has been around for a long time and was used within in Henry Ford’s first manufacturing facilities, as he always aimed towards have extremely high manufacturing standards so each step of the process flowed into the next.
+Lean manufacturing has been around for a long time and was used within Henry Ford’s first manufacturing facilities, as he always aimed towards having extremely high manufacturing standards so each step of the process flowed into the next.
 This ideal was then popularized by Toyota with the development of the “Toyota Production System”.
 This production system went on to become one of the most efficient production methods in the world and is what garnered attention from western countries.

 - Waiting: People & Parts waiting for the next step in the process.